What is Enterprise Value?

 Enterprise Value = Market Capitalization + Debt + Preferred Share Capital + Minority Interest – Cash and cash equivalents

 Let us take an example to see the calculation of Enterprise Value

-Calculate the Enterprise Value of ABC Ltd. from the following data:
+Calculate the EV of ABC Ltd. from the following data:

 Number of Shares Outstanding: 2,000,000